Best Electric Toothbrushes Worth the Upgrade (2026)

 ⭐ 4.2 (22,000+ reviews)

-Quip built its brand on simplicity and travel-friendliness, and the Smart Electric Toothbrush delivers on both.
-The slim, metal body weighs almost nothing, the snap-on cover doubles as a wall mount, and the AAA battery lasts 3 months — no charger to pack.
+Quip built its brand on simplicity and travel-friendliness, and the Ultra Lite Sonic delivers on both.
+The slim, metal body weighs almost nothing, three brushing modes cover daily and sensitive use, and the AAA battery lasts 3 months — no charger to pack.
 The optional subscription sends a new brush head every 3 months for $5 — the most convenient replacement head program available.

 Pros